dburger/algorithms/sort-colors/README.md

 ### Swap in place

 I beleive this is the intended solution. here we maintain three index pointers.
+The index pointers are interpreted as one beyond, or one before, where the corresponding color is already established.
 The algorithm proceeds until the white index pointer passes the blue.
 Comments indicate the decisions at each step.

 ```java
 class Solution {